-In order to be able to build and debug and sign iOS applications , Apple’s development tools (Xcode) and Xamarin.Ios must be connected to the Mac build host configured via the Internet.
+To build debug and sign iOS applications, Apple's development tools (Xcode) and Xamarin.Ios must be connected to the Mac build host configured via the Internet.

-In order for visual studio 2019 to be able to use the ios build tools to get help connecting to the Mac, connect to both Mac and Windows systems over the network.
+For visual-studio 2019 to use the ios build tools to get Help connecting to the Mac connect to both Mac and Windows systems over the network.

-Today, with new updates to Xamarin and Visual Studio, Xamarin includes all the editions that previously existed in Visual Studio.
+Today, with new updates to Xamarin and Visual Studio, Xamarin includes all the editions previously existed in Visual Studio.
 Of course, all these editions are available at Xamarin at no cost and can be used.
-For this reason, you can use visual studio installer to download and install xamarin. android tools, in this method, there is no need to download and install some licenses.
+For this reason, you can use a visual studio installer to download and install xamarin.
+Android tools do not need to download and install some licenses in this method.

 - How to set up an Android device for troubleshooting and testing.

-After following this tutorial, you will have an Xamarin.android installed on your system that is ready to create your first project and you can easily create and launch your first project.
+After following this tutorial, you will have Xamarin.
+Android installed on your system that is ready to create your first project, and you can easily create and launch your first project.

 Android API level settings are used to find similarities between your application and different versions of Android.
 Android API levels that you select and use to build and create applications can require different Android SDKs.
 This means that the number of Android SDKs you have to install can vary depending on the Android API level you choose.
 If needed, you can also install emulator images inside the Android SDK through the Android SDK Manager.
 The access path to these Tools is> Android> Android SDK Manager.